SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Prefix operators declarations don't specify a precedence level.
 Prefix operators are nonassociative.

-..
-TR: Do all prefix operators default to the same precedence level?
-If so, what is it?

 The following form declares a new postfix operator:

 .. syntax-outline::